We’re happy to present our growing team of youngsters. Meet the coaches and staff here at LCKC.

 Competitively relaxed best describes Jim.
-A Masters competitive member of LCKC from 2002, he followed in his daughter’s wake into the sport.
-O’Dell tends to study everything he becomes involved in and quickly began to read about, observe, and question his and other coaches about the nuances of flatwater sprint and dragon boat racing.
+A Masters competitive member of LCKC from 2002, he followed his daughter’s wake into the sport.
+O’Dell quickly began to read about, observe, and question his and other coaches about the nuances of flatwater sprint and dragon boat racing.

-His coaching experience ranges from our middle school program for a number of years in the early 00’s, served as interim head coach for the first several months of 2006, coached the Masters division for a year and has filled in throughout the years when high performance coaches have been away.
-He accepted his current role with the club as a full-time coach for Sprint in 2015, and as Director of Dragon Boat in 2019.
+His coaching experience ranges from our middle school program for a number of years in the early 00’s, served as interim sprint head coach for the first several months of 2006, coached the Masters division for a year and has filled in throughout the years when high performance coaches have been away.
+He accepted his role as a full-time coach for Sprint in 2015, and as Director of Dragon Boat in 2019.

 Jim had been Head Coach and served on the Board for a number of years for the Atlanta Festival.
 He currently serves as the Head Coach of the Gainesville Hall Dragon Boat Challenge, and trains the youth of LCKC to coach teams and steer these craft for this event, for Corporate Team Building and other events, and then recommends them to dragon boat production companies.